Azure-Samples/acme-fitness-store/README.md

 To get started with deploying this sample app from GitHub Actions, please:

-1. Complete the sections above.
+1. Complete an Azure AD App registration outlined [here](#register-application-with-azure-ad) or have SSO Credentials prepared as described [here](#using-an-existing-sso-identity-provider)
 2. Fork this repository and turn on GitHub Actions in your fork

 ### Create a Storage Account

-Now you will create a Storage Account for maintaining terraform state as part of the GitHub Actions.
+Now you will create a Storage Account for maintaining terraform state as part of GitHub Actions.

 Prepare your environment for creating a Storage Account: